ministryofjustice/hmpps-digital-tech-radar/.techradar/data/radar/2022-11-01/Next.js.md

 tags: [hmpps]
 ---

-"An opinionated framework that simplifies routing, renders on the server side by default and streamlines dependencies and builds."
+Next.js is a React framework that enables server-side rendering and static site generation, allowing developers to build fast, optimized web applications with features like automatic code splitting, routing, and API routes.
+It enhances performance and SEO by rendering pages on the server and supports incremental static regeneration for dynamic content.